Undergraduate Course Descriptions

 THE BIBLE AS LITERATURE

-CRN: 52119
+CRN: 40227

 This class will address the inherent complexity of biblical literature from multiple perspectives: historical, theological, political, psychological, linguistic, philosophical, and other points of view.
-Paying attention to style, genre, conflict, characterization, narrative strategies, poetic devices, and other literary components, we will broaden and deepen our understanding of the Bible while refraining from reducing it to clear messages, unequivocal truths, or agreed-upon lessons.
+Paying attention to style, genre, conflict, characterization, narrative strategies, poetic devices, and other literary components, we will broaden and deepen our understanding of the Bible while refraining from reducing it to clear messages, unequivocal truths, or agreed-upon interpretations.

 Bacc Core, Perspectives - Western Culture (CPWC)